 On June 27, 2017, in connection with the 2017 PIPE, the Company entered into a Registration Rights Agreement (the "Registration Rights Agreement") with the Institutional Investors and Dr. Springer (together, the "Investors").
 Pursuant to the Registration Rights Agreement, the Company agreed to prepare and file a registration statement with the Securities and Exchange Commission (the "SEC") within 20 days after the closing of the 2017 PIPE for purposes of registering the resale of the shares of common stock issued and sold in the 2017 PIPE (the "Shares"), the Warrant Shares, and any shares of common stock issued as a dividend or other distribution with respect to the Shares or Warrant Shares.
-The Company agreed to use its reasonable best efforts to cause this registration statement to be declared effective by the SEC within 60 days after the closing of the 2017 PIPE (or within 90 days after the closing of the 2017 PIPE if the SEC reviews the registration statement).
+The registration statement was declared effective by the SEC on July 21, 2017.

-The Company has also agreed to indemnify the Investors, their officers, directors, members, employees and agents, successors and assigns under the registration statement from certain liabilities and to pay all fees and expenses (excluding any legal fees of the selling holder(s), and any underwriting discounts and selling commissions) incident to the Company's obligations under the Registration Rights Agreement.
+The Company agreed to indemnify the Investors, their officers, directors, members, employees and agents, successors and assigns under the registration statement from certain liabilities and to pay all fees and expenses (excluding any legal fees of the selling holder(s), and any underwriting discounts and selling commissions) incident to the Company's obligations under the Registration Rights Agreement.